 There are a few different solutions your dentist may recommend to replace missing teeth.
 These can include dental implants, dentures, cosmetic dentistry or a bridge.
-A bridge consists of one or more false teeth that are placed in the gap to restore the appearance of your smile and help you eat more easily.
+A bridge consists of one or more false teeth placed in the gap to restore the appearance of your smile and help you eat more easily.

 What is a dental bridge?

 When dentists talk about a dental bridge, they generally mean a bridge that is supported by your natural teeth.
 A tooth-supported bridge uses the teeth on either side of the gap to support the fake tooth or teeth in between.
-If you only have a healthy tooth on one side of the gap, your dentist may recommend a cantilever bridge that is anchored by a single tooth.
+If you only have a healthy tooth on one side of the gap, your dentist may recommend a cantilever bridge anchored by a single tooth.

 What is an implant bridge?

 An implant-supported bridge works on the same principle as a tooth-supported bridge, except the bridge is supported by dental implants instead of natural teeth.
 This is an excellent solution for patients with insufficient natural teeth to support a dental bridge or who are keen to preserve their existing healthy teeth without damaging them.

 Implant bridges look, feel and function like natural teeth and are an excellent long-term course of treatment.
 Through a procedure known as Same Day Teeth, you can have your implants placed, and the bridge affixed simultaneously, so you can walk out with your new teeth on the same day.